 In deciding where to aim my camera, I look for groups of people interacting or engaged in a common activity, rather than individual subjects.
-As a photographer who has also published six novels, I am perhaps drawn to tableaus that suggest or hint at a story.
+As a photographer who has also published seven novels, I am perhaps drawn to tableaus that suggest or hint at a story.
 Take, for example, my image “Geisha Confidential.”
 How did the two geisha come to be in the cab in the middle of the night?
 What is the topic of their (seemingly) urgent conversation?

 The desire to tell a story may also influence my style: I like sharply focused images with a full tonal range, pulling in as much detail as I can in the shadows.
 Most all my work is black and white with a colder toning.
 These choices tend to echo the approach of documentary filmmakers and photojournalists looking to capture a scene in detail without the distraction of color.

 Both the desire to tell a story and the urge to tell it with a clean, crisp image might be best summed up in the quote “f/8 and be there,” attributed to famous New York photojournalist and street photographer Arthur “Weegee” Fellig. f/8 as a f-stop setting suggests good depth of field and sufficient exposure for sharp image, and “being there” implies putting oneself in the right place at the right time to capture a compelling interaction.